jraygauthier/nixos-secure-factory/README.md

         Should point to the location of the device configuration type defintions dir. (e.g.: `my_device_config/device-type`).

+     4. `PKG_NIXOS_SF_FACTORY_COMMON_INSTALL_DEVICE_CONFIG_SSH_AUTH_DIR`

+        Should point to a writable location in the device configuration (e.g.:
+        `my_factory_install/device-ssh/authorized`) where the factory tools will
+        be able to create its authorization json file `per-user-authorized-keys.json` and manage the authorized users're
+        public keys under the `./public-keys` subdirectory.

+        You configuration will then be able to exploit this information to grant access to the public keys listed in the json file.

     It is recommanded that the following helpers are provided under `./scripts/factory-install/bin`: